KxSystems/docs-v1/docs/dashboards/introduction.md

 Controls spacing between component (rectagular) pane and any utilized border.

-<aside class="warning">In the absence of a defined border, changes between Inner and Outer Margin will appear similar</aside>
+<aside class="admonition caution">In the absence of a defined border, changes between Inner and Outer Margin will appear similar</aside>

 ### Title